What is Google Trends?

 • “Top” shows the most popular related topics, with scoring again on a relative scale (0-100).

-Related Queries is similar to Related Topics except it largely highlights queries that actually include your search term in them, rather than being related to it.
-For example, while Related Topics might return “Neutrogena”, Related Queries will return results like “mineral sunscreen.”
+Related Queries is similar to Related Topics except it mostly highlights queries that actually include your search term.
+For example, while Related Topics might return topics like “skin” or "moisturizer", Related Queries will return results like "Neutrogena" or “mineral sunscreen.”

 We can use this for insight into what people commonly search alongside a topic, including brands, rather than for ideas on tangential topics to investigate.